hapax/hapax.github.io/assets/visual-qft.md

 $$

 acts on basis vectors in a way that depends on $x$.
-But once $x$ is fixed, it acts via a controlled matrix
+But once $x$ is fixed, it acts via a matrix

 $$
 E^{(x)}_a = \mbox{diag}(\omega^{kx(a-1)}_a).
 $$

 This *is* unitary, since it has pure phases along the diagonal.
-Similarly, the controlled map which constructs the initial copygon, defined by
+Similarly, the map which constructs the initial copygon, defined by

 $$